 Nature’s Way is an American company that makes a wide range of supplements and other nutritional products.
-Orchard Fruits is the name of their freeze dried powder capsules for people who don’t get enough fruit into their diet.
+Orchard Fruits is the name of their freeze-dried powder capsules for people who don’t get enough fresh produce into their diet.

-In this honest review of Orchard Fruits by Nature’s Way I’ll cover the ingredient list, pros and cons, dosage, directions, possible benefits and potential side effects.
+In this honest review of Nature’s Way fruit blend I’ll cover the ingredients, pros and cons, dosage, directions, possible benefits and potential side effects.

-Also ahead, consumer reviews and customer feedback, where to get it at the lowest price, if it’s worth the money, 3 fruit supplement alternatives and my final verdict and rating for Nature’s Way fruits capsules.
+Also ahead, customer feedback, where to find it, if it’s worth getting, 5 alternative products and my final verdict and rating for Nature’s Way Orchard Fruits.

-Each 900 mg serving of Nature’s Way Orchard Fruits contains the freeze dried powder of:
+Each 900 mg serving of Nature’s Way fruit blend contains the freeze-dried powder of:

 - Plum, Orange, Strawberry, Blueberry, Apple, Pomegranate, Pear, Banana, Cranberry, Pineapple, Acai and Raspberry.

-Plum, orange, strawberry, blueberry, apple and pomegranate powder are likely to be the main ingredients by weight in Nature’s Way Orchard Fruits.
-Don’t expect there to be much cranberry, pineapple, acai or raspberry in these fruit pills as they are listed last on the label.
+Plum, orange, strawberry, blueberry, apple and pomegranate powder are likely to be the main additions by weight.
+Don’t expect there to be much cranberry, pineapple, acai or raspberry in these fruit vitamins as they are listed last on the label.

-Pros and Cons of Nature’s Way Fruits Capsules
+Pros and Cons of Nature’s Way Fruit Supplement

-- Plum, strawberry, blueberry and pomegranate are all high antioxidant and nutritionally potent fruits and berries.
-The freeze drying process preserves and concentrates their vitamins, minerals and other compounds into highly digestible powder.
+- Plum, strawberry, blueberry and pomegranate are all high in antioxidants and nutritionally potent.
+The freeze-drying process preserves and concentrates their vitamins, minerals and other nutrition into highly digestible powder.

 - Plums are a good source of a wide range of vitamins and minerals, particularly vitamin C, K and copper, they also improve iron absorption.
 Strawberries contain many nutrients beneficial for your skin, reducing joint pain and protecting your circulatory system.